-The Commission hopes the constituent units and agencies of government concerned are pleased with its work not only during 2010, but over the past half century.
-The Commission looks forward to continuing to serve its constituent communities and municipal units of government, as well as the State and Federal agencies concerned by providing the areawide planning services required to address the environmental and developmental problems facing Southeastern Wisconsin, and by promoting the intergovernmental cooperation intended to resolve those problems.
+The Commission hopes that the constituent units and agencies of government concerned are pleased with its work during 2011.
+The Commission looks forward to continuing to serve its constituent counties and local units of government, as well as the State and Federal agencies concerned, by providing the planning services required to address the areawide environmental and developmental problems facing Southeastern Wisconsin and by promoting the intergovernmental cooperation needed to resolve those problems.